RexLinz/ESPwebIO/README.md

 - pins=scl,sda ... set pins to use
 - freqency=Hz ... set I2C bus clock frequency
 - begin ... open interface
+- scan ... scan bus and return address(es) of device(s) found
+Last one found will be set as default address
 - end ... end interface

 #### sending and receiving data